aramis-lab/clinicadl/docs/TSVTools.md

 ### Description

-This tool writes a tsv file that summarizes the demographics and clinical distributions of the asked labels.
+This tool writes a TSV file that summarizes the demographics and clinical distributions of the asked labels.
 Continuous variables are described with statistics (mean, standard deviation, minimum and maximum), whereas categorical values are grouped by categories.